nonblocking/mashroom/packages/plugin-packages/mashroom-portal/README.md

 ### portal-theme

-Registers a theme and makes it available in the Portal.
+This plugin types adds a theme to the Portal.

-To register a portal-app plugin add this to _package.json_:
+To register a new portal-theme plugin add this to _package.json_:

 ```json
 {